XinnuoXu/CVAE_Dial_CGate/README.md

 data/filter/
 ```

-### Step2: Preprocess the data <br />
+### Step2: Filter the OpenSubtitles dataset <br />
-Run the following command in `data/filter/`
+Run the following command in `data/filter/` to read subtitles from json files and save in file `bag_of_words` in the same directory.
 ```
 python read_html.py
 ```
-After running the preprocessing, file `bag_of_words` is generated in the same directory.
-Then, run
+Then, run the following two commands to train a [GloVe model](https://github.com/maciejkula/glove-python) on the OpenSubtitles dataset

+to build the corpus model `corpus.model`.
 ```
 python get_corpus.py
+python train.py
 ```
-to build the corpus model `corpus.model`.